 Manifold graduated from Central St Martins College London and the Galway/Mayo Institute of Technology, Ireland.
 Louise has been the recipient of awards from The Arts Council of Ireland, CultureIreland, and local authorities.
-In 2009 she was one of the four artists short-listed nominated for Allied Irish Bank Art prize for young artists of promise.
+In 2009 she was one of the four artists short-listed for Allied Irish Bank Art prize for young artists of promise.
 She has exhibited extensively throughout Ireland and internationally in exhibitions at Galway International Arts Festival, The Science Gallery Dublin, The MAC Belfast, ISCP, New York.
 Proximal Distances Chicago, Supermarket Art Fair, Stockholm, Red House Arts Centre Syracuse New York, Candid Arts Centre, London.411 Galleries, China.
 She has been awarded residencies with Tyrone Guthrie, SIM Iceland ISCP New York.
 The Botin Foundation, Spain.
 The Royal Hibernian Academy Dublin, Ireland( 2014/15).
 Current/recent projects include AerialSparks for Galway's European Capital of Culture Program, Architecture and the Art of Exile, Palas Cinema Galway and Wild-Screen Connemara.

 A special thank you to the Director and Staff at MahN, Musée d’art et d’histoire de Neuchâtel for their kind support with this project.